ros-industrial/industrial_training/gh_pages/_source/session8/Motion-Planning-with-Tesseract.rst

 You might have started to notice that all the motions you're trying to preview seem to move really slow.
 This is because we haven't done any time parameterization.
 By default Tesseract just assigns 1 second jumps in time between adjacent states, meaning a trajectory with 60 states is going to take a full minute to execute.
 Let's resolve this by adding a time parameterization to each of the 3 pipelines we've been modifying.

 After Descartes in the Cartesian pipeline and after OMPL in the Transition and Freespace pipelines add a task called ``IterativeSplineParameterizationTask`` of class ``IterativeSplineParameterizationTaskFactory``.
-This task does not take the field ``format_results_as_input``.
+This task does not take the field ``format_result_as_input``.

 .. raw:: html